patrickwzh/CLEVAM-DM/UPDATE_LOG.md

 by lkh, wzh

+- Pipeline work for multiple images
+- The image color is too light, may be due to some scale problems

+## 2025.05.21

+by lkh, wzh

 - Use `copy background` to improve the quality of the output image
 - The pipeline can work well for single image now!
 - **Problem**: